Shafique95/Fontive-privacy-policy/README.md

 If you have any questions or concerns, please [contact us](mailto:intelligence.elites@gmail.com).

-Thank you for using Fontive!
+Thank you for using Fontives!